chaos-mesh/website/versioned_docs/version-2.0.4/faqs.md

 The `USER_ACCOUNT` above should be your Google Cloud user email.

+### Q: Daemon throws an error similar to `version 1.41 is too new.
+Maximum supported API version is 1.39`

+This indicates that the maximum API version that the docker daemon can accept is `1.39`, but the client in chaos-daemon uses `1.41` by default.
+You can choose two options to solve this problem:

+1. Upgrade your docker to a newer version.
+2. Helm install/upgrade with `--set chaosDaemon.env.DOCKER_API_VERSION=1.39`.

 ## DNSChaos

-### Q: While trying to run DNSChaos in OpenShift, the problems regarding authorization blocked the process.
+### Q: While trying to run DNSChaos in OpenShift, the problems regarding authorization blocked the process

 If the error message is similar to the following: